 Bahama

-We visited Nassau and San Salvador island in college as part of a Caribbean Biodiversity class we took together.
+We visited Nassau and San Salvador island in college in 2007 as part of a Caribbean Biodiversity class we took together.
 Wow, look at those kids!
 This is where we did our first saltwater scuba dive.
+Here are more photos.

 Key Largo

-We went on a big Florida trip in 2012, starting with Disney World (Epcot, Animal Kingdom, and Magic Kingdom), then the Cardinals’ final spring training game of the year, then Key Largo, then Miami for Marlins/Cardinals Opening Day (the first game ever at Marlins Park).
+In 2012, we embarked on an epic Florida adventure—kicking things off with the magic of Disney World (hitting Epcot, Animal Kingdom, and Magic Kingdom), then catching the Cardinals’ final spring training game of the season.
+From there, we cruised down to Key Largo, followed by a stop in Miami for Opening Day between the Cardinals and Marlins—the very first game ever played at Marlins Park.

 No Comments